github/explore/topics/roblox/index.md

 url: https://roblox.com/
 wikipedia_url: https://en.wikipedia.org/wiki/Roblox
 ---
 Roblox is a platform that makes it easier for people to find free games that are fun and easy to play.
-Creating and publishing games can be completely free with the tools Roblox provides within Roblox Studio such as gamepasses, data storage, game hosting.
+Creating and publishing games can be completely free with the tools Roblox provides within Roblox Studio such as microtransactions, data storage, game hosting.